 In his work as a manual therapist, Olaf was a true pioneer, nationally and internationally.
 We who have had him as a mentor were impressed by the ways he perfected standard techniques and developed new ones.
 Students with him were constantly introduced to new varieties in their three-year internships.
 Olaf is clinician in all ways; patients are his real textbook.
 Although he could have traveled and held courses and lectures throughout the year, he remained true to the challenge of examining and treating patients.
 In class, he shared his experience and demonstrated patient care of the highest class.
 Olaf demands much of himself as well as of others in physiotherapy in general and manual therapy in particular.
 He has always said clearly whenever he thought the quality was insufficient.
 Olaf always had a driving commitment and represent us and was a principal contributor to the ascent of our profession in this country.
 In contexts where Olaf can draws on all hios capabilities, he performs in ways that combine gentleness and strength, considers and compares findings, and reaches clear conclusions and recommendations to patients and students.
 His abilities in clinical assessments of patients along with his eminent proficiency are his strongest attributes.
 It is perhaps therefore a paradox that this is particularly evident in his extensive contributions to the literature.

 Olaf has had an extensive book and video production with examination and treatment techniques in manual therapy (see the following list) eminent in our national plan.
-It is no exaggeration to say that all further education in manual therapy worldwide benefits from his contributions.
+For a long time, continuing education in manual therapy round the world used the material that he had compiled jointly with Freddy Kaltenborn.
+It became the basic curriculum for the examination in and treatment techniques of physiotherapy and manual therapy.
 His textbooks compiled jointly with Jern Hamberg have for decades been used as a basis within muscle stretching by both therapists and those active in sports.
-He introduced, systematized and relayed techniques in pain localization of musculoskeletal disorders more than 20 years ago.
+He introduced, systematized and relayed techniques in pain localization of musculoskeletal disorders more than 30 years ago.
 The latest textbook for which he has been the principal author covers new techniques in mobilization and manipulation.